frontendpatterns/frontendpatterns.dev/src/content/patterns/progressive-image.md

 ---
 # Progressive Image

-Load low-quality image placeholders first, then replacing with high-quality versions.

 ## Problem

 Without this pattern, the premise that loading low-quality image placeholders first, then replacing with high-quality versions falls apart, and small changes trigger cascading regressions.